lawther/Sigenergy-Local-Modbus/integration_sensor_implementation_plan.md

 4. **Testing**: Create tests to verify the accuracy of the integration method.

 5. **Documentation**: Document the integration sensor functionality in your component's documentation.

+6. **Numerical Precision**: Use Decimal for all calculations to ensure precise results.

+7. **Time Handling**: Properly handle time differences and interpolation for accurate integration.